 “Mono Chorus” – works with a mono input or sums stereo inputs to mono before running them through the modulated delay.

-“Stereo Chorus” – effects both the left and right stereo inputs separately and outputs the 2 channels individually.
-The same LFO can be shared by two channels; however, this will often induce phase shifts up to 180 degrees.
-Meaning, while the left channel cycles up the right channel cycles down, which causes periodic cancellations and amplification.
+“Stereo Chorus” – effects both the left and right stereo inputs separately and outputs the two channels individually.
+Two channels can share the same LFO; however, this will often induce phase shifts up to 180 degrees, which means, while the left channel cycles up the right channel cycles down, which causes periodic cancellations and amplification.
 This may be a desirable effect, especially if you want to emulate a wider stereo image.

 “Multi – Voice Chorus” – uses several delays to create more complex sounds with even wider stereo images.
 Some of these devices allow each delayed signal to be modulated independently by separate LFOs.
 This provides a lot of control but increases CPU.